 Politicians and 4-H'ers find plenty to do in Des Moines, home to both the gold-capped capitol (free guided tours available) and state fair (attracting more than 1 million visitors each year).
 High-end eats and fine art balance produce vendors at the farmers market and thrills at Adventureland, the state's largest amusement park.
-Twenty-eight modern sculptures valued at more than $40 million scatter across downtown's two-block John and Mary Pappajohn Sculpture Park (pictured).
+More than two dozen modern sculptures valued at more than $40 million scatter across downtown's two-block John and Mary Pappajohn Sculpture Park (pictured).
 View on your own or request a tour from The Des Moines Art Center, which curates the collection.

 Stroll the brick-paved Old Market district (pictured), a complex of historic warehouses now housing shops and restaurants.
 Sunlight warms the animal exhibits in nearby Henry Doorly Zoo's Desert Dome to a toasty 80 degrees.
 Paths wind around sandy enclosures, where cacti sprout and cottontail bunnies scamper on hillsides.
 (Personally, we love the African Klipspringer, which look like toy-size deer.)
 You could spend an entire day exploring Omaha's museums, including the impressive Durham Museum housed in a gorgeous train station and the equally beautiful Joslyn Art Museum with its fine examples of Art Deco architecture.